nprapps/dailygraphics/README.md

 **NPR users:** Graphics are stored in a separate, private repository, and `app_config.GRAPHICS_PATH` points to that folder.
 You will need to separately `git clone` that repository.

-**All other users:** You can choose to keep your work in a separate version-controlled repository, as we do, or you can change the `app_config.GRAPHICS_PATH` to point to a folder inside of `dailygraphics`.
+**All other users:** You can choose to keep your work in a separate repository, as we do, or you can change the `app_config.GRAPHICS_PATH` to point to a folder inside of `dailygraphics`.

 Using A Stable Version
 ----------------------